layanmoea/Enhanced-Schnorr-Digital-Signature/README.md

 ## Note
 This project was developed as part of a university cryptography project.
 The implementation was designed with reference to the National Cryptographic Standards published by the Saudi National Cybersecurity Authority (NCA).

+## How It Works

+The implementation demonstrates the complete workflow of an enhanced Schnorr Digital Signature scheme:

+1. Generates a deterministic nonce using an RFC6979-style HMAC-DRBG.
+2. Creates a digital signature using the private key and SHA3-256 hashing.
+3. Verifies the signature by reconstructing the elliptic curve point and comparing it with the original signature.
+4. Measures the execution time of the signing process.
+5. Demonstrates resistance to simple brute-force attempts through a simulated key search.

+The sample output included in this repository shows each stage of the signing and verification process.

 ## Sample Output

 ![Program Output](output.png)